hadipourh/Boomerang/README.md

 The new version of our tool published in [Throwing Boomerangs into Feistel Structures Application to CLEFIA, WARP, LBlock, LBlock-s, and TWINE](https://tosc.iacr.org/index.php/ToSC/article/view/9858) is available [here](https://github.com/hadipourh/comeback).

----
-**Misrepresentation of Our Work By [Thomas Peryrin](https://thomaspeyrin.github.io/web/) and [Quan Quan Tan](https://quanquantan.github.io/home.html)**

-We noticed that a paper published by Thomas Peyrin and Quan Quan Tan in ToSC-2022-4 [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) misrepresents our work, which is very unfortunate.
-The claims in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) regarding our paper are based on an apparent misunderstanding and have no impact on the validity of our work.
-What follows briefly explains the apparent misunderstanding of our work:

-- The authors of [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) have claimed that some characteristics in our work are impossible or do not work for some keys.
-First of all, we have never used characteristics.
-All of their claims are about the characteristics of more than 10 rounds lengths.
-However, anyone who read our paper can confirm that we only use the differentials of $\leq 9$ rounds length as the building blocks for our distinguishers.
-The 6-round middle part of our distinguishers is treated as a boomerang switch where only the differences in **two different sides** of boomerang are fixed. **In other words, for the middle part, only the input difference of the upper and lower trails are fixed, and the output differences are free.** Because, the middle part is actually a small boomerang through which we should only consider the depepndency between the upper and lower differentials.
-Considering this dependency between the upper and lower differentials through the middle part, implicitely takes the dependency in differentials through the middle part into account as well.
-That's why we skip the exact values of differences in upper/lower trails through the middle part.
-Thus, one can not interpret/consider the middle part of our distinguishers as a (part of) simple differential.

-- As a very simple example, we build our 18-round distinguisher by concatenation of  `6-round forward differential + 6-round boomerang switch + 6-round backward differential`.
-The input/output differences of `6-round forward differential` and `6-round backward differential` are fixed, whereas all the other variables take any possible values in our method.
-The authors of [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) have taken for example the `6 first rounds of upper trail` plus `the next 6 rounds of upper trail through the boomerang switch` from the intermediate outputs of our tool in Github and claimed that this 12-round differential trail is impoossible or does not work for all/some keys!
-They have not understood that we essentially skip `the 6 rounds of upper/lower trails through the middle part`.
-They have not undesrtood that we treat the middle part as an independent small boomerang distinguisher in the boomerang framework (second order differential), not in the differential framework (first order differential).
-In the boomerang framework (middle part of our distinguishers), the input difference in encryption side and the output difference in decryption side are only fixed, and everything else is essentially free.
-However, all of the characteristics in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) are intentionally chosen from the upper and lower trails through the middle part where we essentially skip the exact values of differences.
-We had explained it in the paper and depcited free variables by green colors.
-This fact is actually very clear in the table of our papers when we specify the distinguishers by only 4 differences.
-It should clarify what is mainly wrong with the claims in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976).

-- [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) is only focused on dependency in a simple differential trail, whereas for the middle part of our sandwich distinguisher, the dependency between two trails makes sense, not the dependency in a single trail.
-For example, based on their wrong interpretation, they have claimed that no key satisfies the lower differential in our boomerang distinguisher II for SKINNY-64-128.
-However, we have provided many right quartets for this distinguisher (in our paper and this GitHub repository) and verified that it works for all keys with a probability of $2^{-38}$.
-This should clarify their apparent misunderstanding.
-It also shows that the dependency in one of the upper or lower differentials in the boomerang switch (middle part of sandwich distinguishers) has almost no impact on the resulting boomerang distinguishers.
-What matters is actually the dependency between two differentials in the middle that have been completely considered in our work.
-These facts have not been mentioned in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976), which is unfortunate.
-- The authors of [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) have also attributed some "stated probabilities." to our paper that we have never claimed in all versions of our paper.
-All of the characteristics claimed in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) regarding our paper are some intermediate outputs of our tool that can be changed in each call.
-Our distinguishers and our method never rely on these intermediate outputs.
-That is why we have not stated any probability for those characteristics in the ToSC or ePrint versions of our paper.
-- The authors of [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) admitted that their discoveries do not invalidate our work (in a very short/hidden sentence, section 4.3, the last line of the first paragraph).
-However, this disclaimer has not been clarified in their table of results.
-In addition, this disclaimer only clarifies using differential (not differential characteristics) in our work.
-This disclaimer does not clarify that their interpretation of the differentials in our work is also wrong.
-Because we never treat the middle part of the sandwich distinguisher as a simple differential, and we treat it as a boomerang switch where only the input/output differences at two different sides are fixed, and the other positions can take any possible values (green cells in our shapes).
-The authors of [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) have interpreted our differentials in a reverse way, i.e., those positions which can take any possible values in our distinguishers are considered fixed in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976).
-- Last but not least, for those boomerang distinguishers whose building block differentials are claimed to be impossible in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) we have provided many right quartets in our paper and this GitHub repository.
-We hope it clarifies the misinterpretation/misrepresentation of our work in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976).

-Unfortunately, the authors of [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) have never confirmed their understanding with our team members before publishing their work.
-They have also never mentioned these facts while claiming about our work.
-They have also attributed "stated probabilities" to our work that we have never stated in our paper.
-Thus, we strongly believe that [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/9976) is misrepresenting our work.

----

 ## Contents

 - [Improved Rectangle Attacks on SKINNY and CRAFT](#improved-rectangle-attacks-on-skinny-and-craft)